intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - SNIP

-  The algorithm prunes the dense model at its initialization, by analyzing the weights' effect to the loss function when they are masked.
-Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for more details.
+  Gradient based criterion.
+Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for more details.$ $ and $G$ are model's weights and gradients respectively.

+  $$Score = |W \times G|$$

 - SNIP Momentum

+  Gradient based criterion.
 The algorithm improves original SNIP algorithm and introduces weights' scored maps which update in a momentum way.\
   In the following formula, $n$ is the pruning step and $W$ and $G$ are model's weights and gradients respectively.
   $$Score_{n} = 1.0 \times Score_{n-1} + 0.9 \times |W_{n} \times G_{n}|$$